ioccc-src/winner/next/rules.md

 ## Rule 12
 </div>

 Legal abuse of the rules is somewhat encouraged.
-An entry that, in the opinion of the judges, violates the rules will be disqualified.
+An submission that, in the opinion of the judges, violates the rules will be disqualified.
-Entries that attempt to abuse the rules **MUST** try to justify why their rule abuse is legal, in the remarks file.
+Entries that attempt to abuse the rules **MUST** try to justify why their rule abuse is legal, in the submission's `remarks.md` file.

 <div id="rule13">
 ## Rule 13
 </div>

-Any C source that fails to compile because of unescaped octets with the high bit set (octet value >= 128) will be rejected.
+**`|`**   Any C source that fails to compile because of unescaped octets with the high bit set (octet value >= 128) might be rejected.

 <div id="rule14">
 ## Rule 14
 </div>

-Any C source that fails to compile because of lines with trailing control-M's (i.e., lines with a tailing octet `015`) will be rejected.
+**`|`**   Any C source that fails to compile because of lines with trailing control-M's (i.e., lines with a tailing octet `015`) might be rejected.

-Please do not put trailing control-M's on remarks file lines.
+Please do **NOT** put trailing control-M's on remarks file lines.
 Please check to be sure, before submitting, that you have removed any control-M at the end of remark file lines.